-10 Best Social Media Contest Tools for Giveaways, Referrals, and Lead Capture
+Best Social Media Contest Software and Tools for Giveaways and Growth

-Best Social Media Contest Tools for Giveaways, Referrals, and Campaign Growth
+Best Social Media Contest Software and Tools for Giveaways, Referrals, and Campaign Growth

-The best social media contest tools do more than collect entries.
+The best social media contest software and tools do more than collect entries.

 They help you choose winners fairly, capture leads, drive referrals, launch campaign pages, and measure whether the giveaway actually created business value.

 That matters because the right tool depends on the job.
 Some teams only need a quick comment picker.
-Others need a full contest platform that can turn a giveaway into a repeatable growth system.
+Others need full social media contest software that can turn a giveaway into a repeatable growth system.

 Quick Answer